VU-Programming/OOFP-repls/README.md

 3. Implement the Multiset calculator Repl by copying and modifying code from the Integer Repl and making sure it passes all the tests.
 4. Your code now works, but has a lot of duplicated code, which hinders maintenance and readability.
 Refactor your code such that the common parts of both REPLs are shared.

+More detailed approach for constructing a REPL:
+1. Convert Infix expression to RPN using the Shunting yard algorithm (below).
+2. Convert RPN to a parse tree (an example of this is [here](https://gitlab.com/vu-oofp/lecture-code/-/blob/master/OOReversePolish.scala), which is discussed in the last 3 videos of these [video lectures](https://www.youtube.com/playlist?list=PLi-VVX8q87FIzFCmzXCc_JZZJkvW80C66))
+3. Simplify the parse tree using pattern matching ([lecture sides on pattern matching](#https://docs.google.com/presentation/d/1GPbegITJlA3EOkbhU9SLepxQgg6z1IARi0l6RiZrKsc/edit?usp=sharing)) and dynamic dispatch ([videos on dynamic dispatch]([video lectures](https://www.youtube.com/playlist?list=PLi-VVX8q87FIzFCmzXCc_JZZJkvW80C66)).

 ### Tokenization
 For parsing the input strings, you need to know the meaning of the characters.
 [Tokenization](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization) is the processes of giving abstract parts meaning.
 For example, giving `+` the token of an operator.
 This can be used in combination with [pattern matching](#pattern-matching) for the [Shunting Yard algorithm](#shunting-yard-algorithm).
 You could match on the constants, variables, and operators, in an expression.